draxdave/ViewBaker/README.md

   TextView tv= new ViewBaker(context , "this is a button" );

     It supports many features such as chained commands and container layout making

+Just dig it till you find what fits your apps needs.
+You may need to provide a layout.
+Make a layout or just use the one in the repo.